 This point is essential.
 In the epic Ramayana, the oldest of humankind, which describes the transcendental activities of Sri Rama, the divine incarnation as the ideal king.
 Hanuman sacrifices everything for his devotion and friendship to Sri Rama.

 He had nothing personal, and his happiness was that of his Lord.
 Although he was the one who most served Rama, his only request was to remain present wherever the glories of his king were sung.
 He did not even long for protection.
-In fact, it was he who protected Rama and Lakshmana several times in the battle of Lanka.
+It was he who protected Rama and Lakshmana several times in the battle of Lanka.

 He did not require a kingdom of his own, an expensive follower or gift, and is, therefore, a prime example of altruism.
 Sugriva got help from Rama to beat his brother Vali and rule Kishkindha.
 Vibhisana inherited Lanka after the death of his brother Ravana.
 Even Jatayu attained liberation by attempting to rescue Sita and surrender his life.